Books are excellent secondary sources. They tend to cover one or a few topics.

 If you are looking for protocols published in Current Protocols (Wiley) or Springer Protocols, you can search for the specific title of the protocol or browse the volumes.

 Journal of Visualized Experiments (JoVE) is a video based journal of protocols.
-UCR subscribes to the General section.
+UCR subscribes to all of JoVE's content.
 Search this resouce at their website.

 - Bio 5A Tutorial (citations, articles, journals, & using the database BIOSIS)